 - 13. Install the radiator cap. - 14.
 Install the coolant reservoir cap. - 15.
 Start the engine, let it idle for several minutes, and then turn it off. - 16.
 Remove the radiator cap to check the coolant level in the radiator.
-If necessary, add sufficient coolant until it reaches the top of the radiator, and then install the radiator cap.
+If necessary, add sufficient coolant until it reaches the top of the radiator, and then install the radiator cap, radiator cap retainer and radiator cap retaining bolt.